minakov/gradle-appstore-deploy-plugin/README.md

                             ..
                             8.png
 ```
 *Note: Currently the API not supports downloading the play store graphics.
-Task created empty files for the image.*
+Task creates empty files for the image.*

 Running the `publishGooglePlayAlphaApplication<Variant Name>`, `publishGooglePlayBetaApplication<Variant Name>`
 or `publishGooglePlayProductionApplication<Variant Name>` task will upload an APKs to alpha, beta and production tracks.